Compare Refinance Rates Today

 callout-icon

-Tip: Qualifying for large, one-time rental repair or renovation expenses
+Tip: Qualifying with large, one-time rental repair or renovation expenses

-If you’re refinancing a home that was extensively renovated, your tax returns may show a large loss the first year.
+If you’re refinancing a home that was extensively renovated, such as a fixer-upper, your tax returns may show a large loss the first year.
 If you can document and explain that the loss was related to fixing up the home, the lender may not count the loss against you, making it easier to qualify for the refinance.

 Although the basic process is the same as a regular refinance, an underwriter may need extra time to review your tax returns and other documents to make sure you meet all of the guidelines.
 The home appraisal may take longer to complete because the appraiser has to provide extra information about the financial condition of the home.

-One time-saving feature of investment property refinances: The three-day “right of rescission” waiting period required with primary residence refinances doesn’t apply, so sometimes you can even close the same day you sign your final paperwork.
-This makes it especially important to verify that the refinance makes financial sense when you review the closing disclosure the lender provides three business days before you sign.
+One time-saving feature of investment property refinances: The three-day “right of rescission” waiting period required for primary residence refinances doesn’t apply, so sometimes you can even close the same day you sign your final paperwork.
+This makes it especially important to verify the refinance makes financial sense when you review the closing disclosure that the lender provides three business days before you sign.

 Rental refinance closing costs